AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *3rd level Dagger Dancer feature*
 </br>
-You are unaffected by Difficult Terrain from being in an allied creature's space, and you can move through spaces occupied by any hostile creature, regardless of its size.
-When you reach 6th level in this class, you also are unaffected by Difficult Terrain from being in a hostile creature's space.
+You are unaffected by the reduction to movement from being in an allied creature's space, and you can move through spaces occupied by any hostile creature, regardless of its size.
+When you reach 6th level in this class, you also are unaffected by the reduction to movement from being in a hostile creature's space.

 On your turn, if you travel through the space of a hostile creature you can use Sneak Attack against that creature without needing Advantage on the attack.